BackofenLab/IntaRNA/README.md

 is completely removed.

-Finally, it is possible to restrict the overall length an interaction is allowed to have.
+Finally, it is possible to restrict the overall length an interaction is allowed to have via `--intLenMax`.
 This can be done independently for the query and target sequence using `--qIntLenMax` and `--tIntLenMax`, respectively.
-By setting both to 0 (default), the smaller of the full sequence length and the maximal accessibility-window size (`--tAccW`, `--qAccW`) is used.
+By setting to 0 (default), the smaller of the full sequence length and the maximal accessibility-window size (`--tAccW`, `--qAccW`) is used.